 Relaxed first day birding the fields and wetlands around Kalamitsa, the bridge between the two halves of the island.
 One of the best birding spots on the island where anything is possible in the various fertile fields, hedges and pools.
 Birding will be from tracks and empty roads.
 The day is broken with lunch at a local taverna.
 Gentle walking on flat ground.
 Targets: migrating birds of all types.

-DAY 3: Palamari and Trachy, the jewel of the fertile North
+Day 3: Sun 21 Apr Palamari and Trachy, the Jewel of the Fertile North

 Today we spend the whole day birding around the fields and wetlands of Palamari.
 With a huge range of habitats in this low lying area.
 Anything is possible in the scrub, fields, groves and wetlands, and at the close of play we should have a healthy species list.
 Gentle walking on flat ground.
 Targets: migrating birds of all types.